arcuru/eideticadb/docs/src/internal/testing.md

 The `examples/` directory contains standalone applications that demonstrate library features.
 While not traditional tests, these examples serve as pragmatic validation of the API's usability and functionality in real-world scenarios.

-For instance, the `examples/todo/` directory contains a complete Todo application that demonstrates practical usage of EideticaDB, effectively acting as both documentation and functional validation.
+For instance, the `examples/todo/` directory contains a complete Todo application that demonstrates practical usage of Eidetica, effectively acting as both documentation and functional validation.

 ## Test Coverage Goals

-EideticaDB maintains ambitious test coverage targets:
+Eidetica maintains ambitious test coverage targets:

 - **Core Data Types**: 95%+ coverage for all core data types (`Entry`, `Tree`, `SubTree`)
 - **CRDT Implementations**: 100% coverage for all CRDT implementations